captbaritone/jordaneldredge.com/_notes/2024-07-24-corrupted-skins.md

 ---

 Finally, I thought to look for skins that contained other skins within them, and discovered 127 skins!
-54 of which were not already in the museum.
+54 of which were not already in the museum, so I uploaded them.

 ![](/notion-mirror/84ebb48c-616a-4f51-ae9a-991a4e0a7e9b/f4239931-353a-4530-8939-80bf9f217673/Screen_Shot_2021-01-24_at_12.51.41_PM.png)